When Leticia Bufoni’s father learned skateboarding was taking a firm hold of his young daughter, he sawed her first deck in half with a power saw.

 From rough-and-tumble roots on the streets of California, the sport has made its way to the top of the traditional sporting pyramid – if a little bit late.
 “It’s surprising it’s even taken this long for skateboarding to get into the Olympics,” said Nyjah Huston – among the global elite of men’s street skating and a crossover sensation like Bufoni.
 “Skateboarding is such a worldwide sport and so accessible… all you need is yourself and some motivation.”

 On the women’s side of things at this summer’s Olympic Games there’s plenty of motivation to feed on.
-The same year (2016) that skateboarding got the official Olympic OK, Lizzie Armanto (a semifinalist alongside Bufoni at the Iowa Dew Tour event) became the first woman to book the cover of influential magazine Transworld Skateboarding.
+The same year (2016) that skateboarding got the official Olympic OK, Lizzie Armanto (who will also be in Tokyo, representing Finland) became the first woman to book the cover of influential magazine Transworld Skateboarding.

 The year before that, Bufoni became the first female to sign with Nike SB.